In the following section, we answer questions that are frequently

 with data node restarts on nodes that are heavily loaded with

 data.
-In MySQL Cluster NDB 7.1 and MySQL Cluster NDB 7.2, the
+In MySQL Cluster NDB 7.1 and later, the addition of the

 It is very unlikely that a cluster would perform reliably under such conditions, as MySQL Cluster was designed and implemented with the assumption that it would be run under conditions guaranteeing dedicated high-speed connectivity such as that found in a LAN setting using 100 Mbps or gigabit Ethernet—preferably the latter.
 We neither test nor warrant its performance using anything slower than this.

 Also, it is extremely important to keep in mind that communications between the nodes in a MySQL Cluster are not secure; they are neither encrypted nor safeguarded by any other protective mechanism.
 The most secure configuration for a cluster is in a private network behind a firewall, with no direct access to any Cluster data or management nodes from outside.
 (For SQL nodes, you should take the same precautions as you would with any other instance of the MySQL server.)
 For more information, see Section 17.5.11, “MySQL Cluster Security Issues”.

 Do I have to learn a new programming or query language to use MySQL Cluster?

 No. Although some specialized commands are used to manage and configure the cluster itself, only standard (My)SQL statements are required for the following operations: